 Imagine a pristine and tranquil setting with calm, quiet waters surrounded by mountain peaks.
 Lake Bohinj is an inspiration for nature lovers.
-It is the largest lake in Slovenia and the second most well-known lake after lake Bled.
-You can choose to drive, bike or walk the lake and surrounding villages: the views are spectacular from every angle!
+It is the largest lake in Slovenia and the second most famous lake after lake Bled.
+You can choose to drive, bike or walk the lake and the surrounding villages: the views are spectacular from every angle!

 Guest post by Anna

 Blog: I’m 8 hours ahead

 What’s the best time to visit Bohinj?